All Episodes

 The second time it should have happened.

-Matter of fact, we got a two for one rule.
+Matter of fact, we got a two-for-one rule.

 One of ours, two of yours.

-Innocent motherfucking time.
+Innocent motherfucking times.

-Because y'all don't want none.
+Because y'all Don't want none.

 There's more of us than you.